 Issues: add Sara’s diss.
+Make an easy list.

 In books and articles about 18th C costume, caps are usually mentioned in a few pages, a few examples are given, perhaps a museum piece is described.
 Books about the history of hats will include some depictions of linen caps, but often show the extreme styles drawn for fashion plates of the time, gathered from many different countries, and offer no evidence which women actually wore them.
 Were these depictions like haute couture today?
 Or more like Target ads?
 Or more like Walmart?
 Examining the few sources of useful data about U. S. caps will show the large gaps in our understanding.
 There aren’t any books or articles yet that summarize what we know about which caps 18th C American women wore, when or where.